 MZ + SB: In The Other Shape of Things – 2.
 Datamorphosis (2019-in progress) the interpretation of verses in Latin of Ovid’s Metamorphoses becomes sculpture.
 The work of art is the result of a process of translation into sculpture by a machine whose executive function is set on a human tradition.
 What is the limit of the cooperation between man and machine?

-EV: As human beings we have not yet reached the limit of this cooperation, but research is still ongoing.
-Maybe also for this reason all my research works on this topic (MNEMODRONE, THE OTHER SHAPE OF THINGS – 1.
-Failed Objects and Amazon’s Cabinet of Curiosities) are strictly ongoing and in progress.
-They will be completed only if and when a limit is found.
+EV: As human beings we have not yet probed the limits of this cooperation.
+Maybe it is also for this reason that all my research projects on this topic (MNEMODRONE, THE OTHER SHAPE OF THINGS – 1.
+Failed Objects and Amazon’s Cabinet of Curiosities) are strictly ‘ongoing’ and ‘in-progress.’
+Maybe they will be completed only if and when a limit is found.